 Where to Stay in Lyon, France

 - Away Hostel Lyon: A trendy space that is bright and designed with modern amenities, Away Hostel is the hip place to be.
 With options for shared or private accommodations, the space is beautiful and incredibly well priced for the city.

 - Airbnb: There are plenty of wonderful Airbnb’s in Lyon.
-Here is the one I stayed at, that had a wonderful space and well-located.
 When renting, I’d recommend staying in the 1st, and try to be close to the Hotel de Ville.

 (P.S get $20 on your first Airbnb adventure by using this link to sign up!)